adiet95/go-cart/README.md

 3. Get Product (Get all product, Get by product name, Get by quantity)

 ## Notes :
-1. I'am using UUID for cart_id, don't forget to create extenxion in SQL console after create the database with this query below :
+1. I'am using UUID for cart_id, don't forget to create extenxions in SQL console after create the database with this query below :
 ```bash
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
 ```